johnfedoruk/bangular/aio/content/guide/attribute-directives.md

 ## Directives overview

-There are three kinds of directives in Angular:
+There are three kinds of directives in Bangular:

 1. Components&mdash;directives with a template.
 1. Structural directives&mdash;change the DOM layout by adding and removing DOM elements.